-Chemistry/Structure - Gentamicin Sulphate

-Gentamicin is an aminoglycoside antibiotic derived from the actinomycetes Micromonospora purpurea.
-Gentamicin is a complex of the gentamicins C1, C1a, C2 and C2a as shown in Figure 2.
+Chemistry/Structure - Gentamicin Sulphate Gentamicin is an aminoglycoside antibiotic derived from the actinomycetes Micromonospora purpurea.
+Gentamicin is a complex of the gentamicins C1.
+C1a.
+C2 and C2a as shown gentamicins C1, C1a, C2 and C2a as shown in Figure 2.
 The molecular weight is 449.55.
 The compound is supplied as sulphate.